ON THE ISSUES:

 TRAFFIC & ROAD SAFETY

-I served on the Road Safety Committee in my first term, working with an outstanding team to promote safe, responsible use of our roads.
+In my first term, I served on the Road Safety Committee, working with an outstanding team to promote safe, responsible use of our roads.

-As a Ward 9 resident who commutes by eBike, I understand the need for balance—education and enforcement, especially when it comes to unsafe e-scooter use.
+As a Ward 9 resident who commutes by eBike, I understand the need for balance between education and enforcement, especially when it comes to unsafe e-scooter use.

 Speeding in school zones and rolling through stop signs remain real concerns.
-I am focused on improving awareness and safety so our children can get to school safely—and cyclists can coexist with our car-oriented streets.
+I am focused on improving awareness and safety so our children can get to school safely—and cyclists can coexist on car-oriented streets.

 The Aquitaine Road pilot sparked important conversations about what works for Ward 9.
-I will continue partnering with schools and the community to build safer streets for everyone, while supporting accessible public transit for all.
+I will continue to partner with schools and the community to build safer streets for everyone, while supporting accessible public transit for all.